Want a fuller look for your whip? Try DIY FiberHead curling

 Searching for the perfect look for your LED whip?

-Maybe you want your fibers to look good for a dance performance, or perhaps you'd like to learn how to make an LED whip with spiraling fibers for an “Elsa” costume from Frozen
+Maybe you want your fibers to look good for a dance performance, or perhaps you'd like to learn how to make an LED whip with spiraling fibers for an “Elsa” costume from Frozen.

 Elsa from Frozen costume, fiber optics dress - ashleyneptune